 The court can take, but is not limited to, the following actions:

-Pursuant to California Government Code § 12419.8 and 12419.10, the court may intercept your state tax refund and/or state lottery winnings to pay any outstanding balance you owe the court.
+Pursuant to California Government Code § 12419.8 and 12419.10, the court may intercept your state tax refund, state lottery winnings, or unclaimed property to pay any outstanding balance you owe the court.

 A Violation of Probation may be filed if you fail to make your payments as agreed.